Architectural & Cultural History

 It was also one of the first libraries in Illinois to adopt the Dewey decimal system.
 Along with the building, Adams also created an endowment fund, the income of which was to be used to pay for the expenses and initial book purchases (over 2,700 books).
 The books were to focus on the following subjects: classic literature, biography, travel and science.
 Wheaton and Downers Grove were the first DuPage County communities to open public libraries, both in 1891.

 Originally from Hopkinton, Massachusetts, Adams moved to Chicago in 1851.
 Adams was the fourth cousin, twice removed of the nation’s sixth president, and the shared name easily causes confusion.
 He quickly established a reputation as a figurehead of business with success as a grain merchant and real estate investor.
 Adams was a founding member of the Chicago Board of Trade.
-Following the death of his wife in 1874, he and his two children, Katherine Sarah “Kittie” and William left the city and moved to Wheaton.
+Following the death of his wife in 1874, he and his two children, Katharine Sarah “Kittie” and William left the city and moved to Wheaton.
 The family built a house across the street in what is now known as Adams Park and resided there from 1876 until 1942.
-Upon Katherine’s death in 1942 she willed that the house be torn down and the park permanently bequeathed to the people of Wheaton.
+Upon Katharine’s death in 1942 she willed that the house be torn down and the park permanently bequeathed to the people of Wheaton.
 Landscape architect, Annette Hoyt Flanders, remodeled the property creating the park now located across from the museum.
 Today Adams Park is the only city-owned park in Wheaton.

 Adams hired up and coming architect Charles Sumner Frost to complete his vision for the city’s cultural gathering place.
 Frost was born in Lewistown, Maine in 1856 and attended the Massachusetts Institute of Technology.
 He moved to Chicago in 1881 and formed a partnership with fellow architect Henry Ives Cobb from 1882 to 1889.
 Together they produced the Potter Palmer Mansion and the Chicago Opera House Block.
 In 1887 the firm of Cobb and Frost built a railroad station in downtown Wheaton that served the Chicago Northwestern line.
 The station was moved in 1910 and is currently located at Cosley Zoo where it houses administrative offices, concessions and the zoo store.
 When the professional relationship dissolved in 1889, Frost set out on his solo career.
 One of his first commissions was the Adams Memorial Library.
 Over the course of his career, Frost designed 127 railway stations for the Chicago and Northwestern line alone.
 Not long after designing the Adams Memorial Library, Frost was chosen by his home state of Maine to design their pavilion at the 1893 World’s Columbian Exposition in Chicago.
 Shortly after the conclusion of the fair, the two-story octagonal structure composted of local materials including granite and slate, was bought and shipped to Maine.
 It was added to the National Register of Historic Places in 1974 and is one of only three surviving buildings from the 1893 Fair.
 Navy Pier is one of Frost’s most well-known and visually impressive designs.
 Built in 1916, it projects five-eighths of a mile into Lake Michigan.
 This feat attests to Frost’s considerable engineering skills.